Arnav-Dubey-2023chb1062/Tinkering_Project/README.md

 ---

-*Note: This robot serves as a foundation for advanced autonomous navigation systems.*[1]
+*Note: This robot serves as a foundation for advanced and accurate autonomous navigation systems.*[1]